xdevpro/XCommand/README.md

 -> PreviewMouseUp
 -> PreviewMouseWheel

-These are valid for any windows 8 store and windows desktop WPF UI elements that inherit from UIElement.
-For example to utilize these routed event based Command and CommandParameter for Grid

-xmlns:XCmd="using:XCommand"
+How to implement XCommand for Windows Desktop Application Add WPFXCommand.dll as reference to your desire project.

+Add the namespace on your xaml file as below: xmlns:XCmd="clr-namespace:WPFXCommand;assembly=WPFXCommand"

+Now, you can bind Command and CommandParameter to any available events on any UI element inherit from WPF UIElement as below:
+XCmd:MouseMove.Command="{Binding GridPointerMovedCommand}"
+XCmd:MouseMove.CommandParameter="{Binding ElementName=XTextBlock, Path=Text}"

+How to implement XCommand for Windows 8 Store Application Add XCommand.dll as reference to your desire project.

+Add the namespace on your xaml file as below: xmlns:XCmd="using:XCommand"

+Now, you can bind Command and CommandParameter to any available events on any UI element inherit from WPF UIElement as below:
 XCmd:PointerMoved.Command="{Binding GridPointerMovedCommand}"
 XCmd:PointerMoved.CommandParameter="{Binding ElementName=XTextBlock, Path=Text}"

+These are valid for any windows 8 store and windows desktop WPF UI elements that inherit from UIElement.

 It is very simple to utilize these command behaviour on any UI element.
 And no need to remember any kind of naming convensiton here.
 For example PointerMoved has two properties that are Command and CommandParameter.